HPN members are a select group of high-performing housing and community development nonprofits that share a common set of core characteristics:

-- Public-Private Partnerships: Established organizations with leadership from the business sector that facilitate partnerships with government and private institutions.
+- Public-Private Partnerships: Established organizations with leadership seeking to facilitate partnerships with government and private institutions.

 - Regional Scope: Operate at least on a citywide or regional basis with accountability to the civic leadership of the geographic area(s) they serve.